IPSE warns of new IR35 risk with automatic switch to payroll

 - Is it right that contractors don't get a say in such potentially damaging changes?

 - No, it's not fair.
 But when did HMRC accept 'fair' as part of their policy-making process?

 Contractors should speak to their clients and agencies.
 Ask them to clarify what their contract status is.
 Make sure you have in writing a contract that outlines how they plan to pay you moving forward.

 How your agency can help you now:

 IPSE acknowledges the predicament in which many contractors now find themselves.
-IR35 rules have a huge bearing on the profitability of any contractor-client relationship.
+IR35 rules weigh hugely on the profitability of any contractor-client relationship.